 - The blacklist mode indicates to allow everything except the entries in this level.
-Use this mode if you want to block specific destinations and allow all the rest. - The whitelist mode indicates to reject anything except the entries in this level.
-Use this mode if you want to enforce a strict policy and allow only selected destinations.
+This mode is used if you want to just block certain destinations and allow all the rest. - The whitelist mode indicates to reject anything except the entries in this level.
+This is used if you want to enforce a strict policy and allow only selected destinations.

-7.2.2.1 Creating NCOS Levels
+7.3.2.1 Creating NCOS Levels